-Elassandra removes the single point of failure of Elasticsearch by using a distributed transaction to manage its configuration.
+By using a distributed transaction, Elassandra removes the single point of failure of Elasticsearch to manage its configuration.

 Elassandra is distributed under Apache License v2

-See the Elassandra Google group.
+Join us at Elassandra Google group.

-You can also check the Q&A about using elassandra on Satck Overflow.
+For further information visit Q&A about using elassandra on Satck Overflow.

 nodetool gossipinfo output.

-Commercial support is available form Strapdata.com
+Commercial support is available on Strapdata.com

 git clone --recurse-submodules https://github.com/strapdata/elassandra